AdamHarries/jazz/notes.md

     - Blues Tune Mashup (One O'Clock Jump/In The Mood/C Jam Blues/Night Train/Blues in Hoss' Flat)

 Anything Frank Foster wrote for the Basie Band, e.g.:

     - Down for the Count
     - Blues Backstage
     - Blues in Hoss' Flat
     - Baack to the Apple

+Some of the tunes recorded by the Metronome All-Stars: https://en.wikipedia.org/wiki/Metronome_All-Stars

 Good Bait - Count Basie: http://www.musiclassroom.com/partitions/goodbait.pdf